Call Processing Architecture

 Providing hardware platform high availability is even more critical when deploying virtualization because a platform failure could result in the failure of all the virtual machines running on that hardware platform.
 When possible, avoid running multiple instances of the same application that have similar functions on the same physical server; instead, distribute those virtual machines across multiple servers and even across multiple chassis if possible when using Cisco UCS B-Series Blade Servers.

 Network Connectivity High Availability

-Connect platforms to the network at the highest possible speed to ensure maximum throughput, typically 1 Gbps or even 10 Gbps when using the large VCS configuration or using the UCS B-Series platform.
+Connect platforms to the network at the highest possible speed to ensure maximum throughput, typically 1 Gbps or even 10 Gbps when using the UCS B-Series platform.
 Ensure that platforms are connected to the network using full-duplex.